-If your accountant is technically savvy, Phone, WhatsApp, In person, Facebook messenger, Skype, Google Hangouts, Zoom, Whatsapp video, Facetime, LinkedIn messenger, Instagram DMs, Carrier Pigeon…
+If your accountant is technically savvy they will use all the tech: Phone, WhatsApp, In person, Facebook messenger, Skype, Google Hangouts, Zoom, Whatsapp video, Facetime, LinkedIn messenger, Instagram DMs, Carrier Pigeon…

 The options to stay in touch now are endless, so there’s no reason your meetings with your accountant need to just be once a year.